Field of Research (FoR) classification

-Throughout 2020 and 2021 these new codes are being implemented across relevant systems, for example, internal facing systems such CRO, Research Master, and the Notice to Submit (NTS) form, and external systems such as those used by the ARC, NHMRC, and ABS.
+These new codes have been progressively implemented across relevant systems, for example, internal facing systems such Charles Sturt Research Output (CRO), Research Master (MyResearch) and external systems such as those used by the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), and Australian Bureau of Statistics (ABS).

 - the six-digit FoR code, 410102 – Ecological impacts of climate change and ecological adaptation,